Advanced Form Validation

 • Enable Honeypot protection — this feature adds an invisible field to the form.
 If the hidden field is somehow completed, the form will be considered filled out by a bot;

-• Variation type — here, you can pick two options:
+• Variation type — here, one can pick two options:

 • Default — native validation that works by browser;